juliornellas/vs-api-challenge/README.md

 > Please update the following line in this `README.md` file to include your estimate of the time required for completion.

-Estimated Time Required: [Your Estimate Here]
+Estimated Time Required: 30 minutes

 > After updating the estimate and right before you start coding, commit your changes using the following command:
-`git add README.md && git commit -m "Task 1 estimated" && git push`
+> `git add README.md && git commit -m "Task 1 estimated" && git push`

 🏁 **ONCE YOU HAVE COMPLETED THE TASK**

 > After implementing the changes, commit your work using the following commands:
-`git add -A && git commit -m "Added the ability for users to favorite authors" && git push`
+> `git add -A && git commit -m "Added the ability for users to favorite authors" && git push`

 ## 2. Update the payload of `GET /favorites` to list posts and users